Publications

 In the literature on imprecise probability, little attention is paid to the fact that imprecise probabilities are precise on a set of events.
 We call these sets systems of precision.
 We show that, under mild assumptions, the system of precision of a lower and upper probability form a so-called (pre-)Dynkin system.
 Interestingly, there are several settings, ranging from machine learning on partial data over frequential probability theory to quantum probability theory and decision making under uncertainty, in which, a priori, the probabilities are only desired to be precise on a specific underlying set system.
 Here, (pre-)Dynkin systems have been adopted as systems of precision, too.
 We show that, under extendability conditions, those pre-Dynkin systems equipped with probabilities can be embedded into algebras of sets.
 Surprisingly, the extendability conditions elaborated in a strand of work in quantum probability are equivalent to coherence from the imprecise probability literature.
 On this basis, we spell out a lattice duality which relates systems of precision to credal sets of probabilities.
 We conclude the presentation with a generalization of the framework to expectation-type counterparts of imprecise probabilities.
 The analogue of pre-Dynkin systems turns out to be (sets of) linear subspaces in the space of bounded, real-valued functions.
 We introduce partial expectations, natural generalizations of probabilities defined on pre-Dynkin systems.
 Again, coherence and extendability are equivalent.
 A related but more general lattice duality preserves the relation between systems of precision and credal sets of probabilities.

 • Mansour, Yishay, Richard Nock, and Robert C. Williamson.
 2023.
-“Random Classification Noise does not defeat All Convex Potential Boosters Irrespective of Model Choice”.
+“Random Classification Noise Does Not Defeat All Convex Potential Boosters Irrespective of Model Choice”.
 In ICML2023.

 A landmark negative result of Long and Servedio has had a considerable impact on research and development in boosting algorithms, around the now famous tagline that "noise defeats all convex boosters".
 In this paper, we appeal to the half-century+ founding theory of losses for class probability estimation, an extension of Long and Servedio's results and a new general convex booster to demonstrate that the source of their negative result is in fact the model class, linear separators.
 Losses or algorithms are neither to blame.
 This leads us to a discussion on an otherwise praised aspect of ML, parameterisation.